 David Dungworth works for the Heritage Protection Department and is part of the team that provides English Heritage with specialist skills in heritage science.
 This post is based on his research on historic window glass, where the primary aim is to improve the conservation of historic glass by providing a means to identify which panes are original and which are later replacements.
-A full list of David’s publications can be found on his LinkedIn profile.

 I work in a laboratory where we use techniques from materials science to study artefacts and materials, from creation, through use, modification, burial and recovery and subsequent investigative analysis.